wso2/docs-is/en/docs/guides/login/saml-app-config-advanced.md

 ## Enable Assertion Query Request Profile

-Select the **Enable Assertion Query Request Profile** checkbox to query assertions that are persisted to the database when you login to the service provider application.
+Select the **Enable Assertion Query Request Profile** checkbox to query assertions that are persisted to the database when you log in to the service provider application.
 For more information, see [Query SAML 2.0 Assertions](../../../guides/login/query-saml-assertions) .

 ----